 - a company with long experience in the market or a “fresh agency” with just a short period of experience?

-- or maybe an agency that has cross-sector experience and using its consultants’ rich experience can lead unconventional processes?
+- or maybe an agency that has cross-sector experience and uses its consultants’ rich experience can lead unconventional processes?

-- maybe the management of our company or the owner needs to work with an agency that will co-create the search strategy and will provide consultation.
+- maybe our company’s management or the owner needs to work with an agency that will co-create the search strategy and provide consultation.
 This is because our company needs to enter a completely new market sector and wants to hire a candidate who will bring new knowledge.
-It is expected that the agency will know how and where to look for the right competences?
+The agency must know how and where to look for the right competencies?

 - or maybe the owner of our company is looking for a successor?
 And then what?
 Who should be entrusted with such a task?

-We begin naturally by analyzing our own needs and expectations from the agency and then move on to the search – market research.
+We begin naturally by analyzing our needs and expectations from the agency and then move on to search-market research.
 This is one of the elements of every recruitment and every other choice of an average Kowalski, regardless of whether he is buying a washing machine or a car.

 Well, what to look for?

-Many of us will agree that very often we start with recommendations, because it is the people we trust.
-People recommending us a particular recruitment agency, correlate the agency with a positive experience, and so with success in cooperation.
-Referrals narrow down our search field in a positive sense.
+Many of us will agree that very often, we start with recommendations because it is the people we trust.
+People recommending us to a particular recruitment agency correlate the agency with a positive experience and success in cooperation.
+In conclusion, referrals narrow down our search field in a positive sense.

-If we potentially need to reach passive candidates in our recruitment process, it is worth asking for recommendations not only from companies we know, but also ask friends and employees what agencies have contacted them in the past.
-The ones they mention probably use the direct contact method of searching on an ongoing basis and this is an excellent “informal” recommendation.
+If we potentially need to reach passive candidates in our recruitment process, it is worth asking for recommendations not only from companies we know.
+It’s also good to ask friends and employees what agencies have contacted them in the past.
+The ones they mention probably use the direct contact method of searching on an ongoing basis, and this is an excellent “informal” recommendation.

-Should we not be able to use referrals, Google is always a reliable source.
-By entering phrases of interest for us, such as “recruitment agencies in Poland”, “executive search firms in Poland”, “recruitment agencies in the manufacturing sector”, “global recruitment agencies” and many other similar variants we can select a few agencies for comparison. “global recruitment agencies” and many other similar variations we can select a few agencies for comparison.
-It is important to use extensions relevant to the specifics of the recruitment processes we plan for our company.
+When we have no recommendations, Google is always a reliable source.
+By entering phrases of our interest, such as “recruitment agencies in Poland”, “executive search firms in Poland”, “recruitment agencies in the manufacturing sector”, “global recruitment agencies”, etc., we can select agencies for comparison.
+It is essential to use extensions relevant to the specifics of our recruitment processes.

 Once we know which companies to consider, the first thing we’ll probably do is analyze their websites and their social media presence.
-It’s obvious that these days, websites reflect an agency’s image.
-The website, the agency’s profile on LinkedIn and Facebook is its business card.
-Social media is today the main way of communication and search for candidates.
-Therefore, it can be assumed that the agency, which has well-built profiles of employees and well-developed www page, also knows and appreciates this channel of communication during the recruitment process.
+It’s evident that these days, websites reflect an agency’s image.
+The website and the agency’s profile on LinkedIn and Facebook is its business card.
+Social media is today the primary way of communication and searching for candidates.
+Therefore, it can be assumed that the agency, which has well-built profiles of employees and a well-developed www page, also knows and appreciates this communication channel during the recruitment process.

 - information about the sectors for which the company provides its services